Italy bids farewell to Berlusconi on contested day of mourning

 MILAN, June 14 (Reuters) - Former Italian Prime Minister Silvio Berlusconi continued to divide his country even after death, as a decision by the government, which includes his former party, to honour him with a national day of mourning on Wednesday sparked controversy.

 Berlusconi died on Monday aged 86.
-His state funeral which will take place in Milan's Cathedral on Wednesday afternoon is likely to attract several thousand people, including top political leaders and foreign dignitaries.
+His state funeral, set to start at 1300 GMT in Milan's Cathedral,is expected to draw several thousand mourners including foreign dignitaries and Italian political leaders.

+The billionaire tycoon, whose business empire spanned media to soccer, will be cremated and his ashes held in a mausoleum he built for himself and his family in the grounds of his villa outside Milan, a source close to the family told Reuters.

-Former Italian premiers have been given state funerals in the past, but this is the first time that a national day of mourning, an unprecedented honour, has been called as well.
+Italian premiers have been given state funerals in the past, but this is the first time a national day of mourning has been called for one.
 It is up to the government to declare it.

 Italy is ruled by a right-wing coalition of Prime Minister Giorgia Meloni's party Brothers of Italy, Matteo Salvini's League and Berlusconi's former party Forza Italia.